-For the selection of a suitable cable cross section the rated AC current of the device and the cable length are decisive.
-Based on the connection of a single unit the table lists the maximum input current and recommended minimum cross section for each phase:
+For the selection of a suitable cable cross section, the rated AC current of the device and the cable length are decisive.
+Based on the connection of a single unit the table below lists the maximum input current and recommended minimum cross section for each phase.
+The value to pick also heavily depends on the available cable type.
+Due to the high AC current of this device series, the cross section is minimum 16 mm (special cable, e. g.
+NSGAÖU) or 35 mm (standard cable):